artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 :term:`draft <draft record>` descriptions are **not** included in the XML.

 When engaged, this setting will **not** retroactively generate and cache XML for existing descriptions.
-Howeveer, this command-line task can be used to generate and cache EAD 2002 and DC XML for all existing descriptions.
+However, this command-line task can be used to generate and cache EAD 2002 and DC XML for all existing descriptions.

 The basic syntax for the task is: